 Change of Details

-If your dog is deceased, you will need to fill out this form (124KB pdf) and then contact us.
-If you have left the district, sold or transferred ownership of a dog, you will need to fill out this form (93KB pdf) and then contact us.
+If your dog is deceased, you will need to fill out this form (124KB pdf) and return to council.
+If you have left the district, sold or transferred ownership of a dog, you will need to fill out this form (93KB pdf) and return to council.

 Preferred Owner Status

 Your dog must be registered for at least a year before you are eligible to apply for the Preferred Owner Status.
 Applications for Preferred Owner Status must be made after the second week of August, and before the last Friday in April, to be eligible for the reduce fee for the following registration year.
 All approvals are subject to a satisfactory property inspection and administrative checks.

 The preferred owner system aims to provide an incentive to promote responsible dog ownership.